Chart Color Schemes

 Forestier - Tasman is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Forestier-Tasman's dwellings, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Forestier - Tasman, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Tas. had 96.9% houses and 3.1% other dwellings.
-Home ownership in Forestier-Tasman stood at 59.6%, with mortgaged dwellings at 25.5% and rented ones at 14.9%.
-The median monthly mortgage repayment was $1,083, below Non-Metro Tas.'s average of $1,100.
-The median weekly rent figure was recorded at $250, matching Non-Metro Tas.'s figure but significantly lower than the national average of $375.
-Nationally, Forestier-Tasman's mortgage repayments were substantially lower than the Australian average of $1,863.
+The home ownership level in Forestier - Tasman was higher at 59.6%, with the remaining dwellings either mortgaged (25.5%) or rented (14.9%).
+The median monthly mortgage repayment in the area was $1,083, lower than Non-Metro Tas.'s average of $1,100.
+The median weekly rent figure was recorded at $250, matching Non-Metro Tas.'s figure.
+Nationally, Forestier - Tasman's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing